BEAGLE: Behavior-Enforced Agent for Grounded Learner Emulation: Ground Truth Data Analysis

 \section{Ground Truth Data Analysis}

-Before training the semi-Markov model, we conducted systematic analyses of the dataset from \cite{snyder2024analyzing} to address two methodological challenges: (1) inflated self-transition probabilities from fine-grained logging, and (2) duration distributions that violate standard Markov assumptions.
+Before training the semi-Markov model, we conducted systematic analyses of the Snyder corpus~\cite{snyder2024analyzing} to address two methodological challenges: (1) inflated self-transition probabilities from fine-grained logging, and (2) duration distributions that violate standard Markov assumptions.